History and Philosophy of Science, BA

 Undergraduate students may participate in accelerated programs toward graduate or professional degrees.
 For more information and details of the policies and procedures related to accelerated studies, please visit the Undergraduate Academics section of the General Bulletin.

 Elizabeth M. and William C. Treuhaft Professor of the Humanities and Chair, Department of Philosophy

 Aviva Rothman, PhD

 Jonathan Sadowsky, PhD

-Theodore J. Castele Professor, Department of History
+Theodore J. Castele Professor and Chair, Department of History